payperks/mongolvmbackup/README.md

 ## Tips & Tricks
 ### Faster Compression
-By default mongolvmbackup uses bzip2: it's available on almost all Linux systems and good enough for most needs.
+By default mongolvmbackup uses gzip: it's available on almost all Linux systems and good enough for most needs.
 However if you're backing up really big datasets on a modern host with more than one CPU you'll find moving to a parallel compression util makes things a lot faster.
 Try pbzip2 or pigz.

 ### Use Multiple Disks
 On all but the slowest hosts mongolvmbackup will be bound by the read speed of your mongodb data volume.
 It'll help if your target (where you're writing the compressed backup) is not on the same physical disk or Amazon EBS volume.